aicameron10/INGredients/README.md

 Introduction:

-So I decided to to try for a nice challenge and potential learnings, but still demonstrating a Android focused project , with MvvM a Kotlin multiplatform project.
+So I decided to to try for a nice challenge and potential learnings, but still demonstrating a Android focused project, with MvvM,  a Kotlin multiplatform project.
 I tried to leverage the robustness of Kotlin Multiplatform to share business logic across iOS and Android.
 My choice of technologies were driven by the need for a scalable, maintainable, and testable codebase.